-There is not the slightest reason that I can think of why a fish would not bite a rusted hook, and the fact that they are biting any hook is sufficient evidence for me to come to this conclusion.
+Since fish bite any hook, I can think of no reason they wouldn't bite a rusted hook.
+The fact that they do is sufficient evidence.
 Fish are not as intelligent as we often make them in our minds.
 In addition, the success of many fishing techniques, such as power fishing, is predicated on the fish engaging in a "response strike."
-This indicates that the fish is not giving the lure any consideration and is instead simply attacking it with its mouth.
+It indicates that the fish is not giving the lure consideration and is instead simply attacking it with its mouth.

-A second thing to think about is whether or not the rust has made a point of the hook less sharp.
-On any given day, a relatively small number of fish will take the bait you put on your hook.
-Do you want the best chance of hooking them when one does, or do you not wish for that possibility?
-When experienced anglers spend so much time and effort polishing their hooks to achieve the optimum hookset, it makes very little sense to cast out gear that you do not have trust in.
+It would be best to consider whether the Rust has made the hook's point less sharp.
+Many fish rarely take the bait you put on your turn on any given day.
+When one does appear, do you want the best chance of hooking them, or do you not wish the possibility?
+Experienced anglers polish their hooks to achieve the optimum hookset, so it makes little sense to cast out unreliable gear.

-I'm willing to wager that the word tetanus is currently running through your head at this very moment.
-When planning out the structure of this essay and doing research for it, I certainly was.
-It seems that being exposed to rust on its own does not in and of itself result in a tetanus infection.
-However, the germs responsible for tetanus could be living on your dirty and rusty hooks, and those hooks, along with nails, are the ideal delivery method for injecting that bacteria deep into your body when an improper cast is applied.
+I'm willing to bet that the word 'tetanus' is currently running through your head at this very moment, so while planning out the structure of this article and doing research for it, I certainly was thinking about 'tetanus' as well.
+It seems that exposure to Rust on its own does not in and of itself result in a tetanus infection.
+However, the germs responsible for tetanus could be living on your dirty and rusty hooks.
+Those hooks and nails are the ideal delivery method for injecting that bacteria deep into your body when an improper cast is applied.

-In all honesty, unless you catch the rusting process so early that it can be readily wiped off using some of the methods provided, you should probably toss the hooks out and start again instead of trying to remove the rust using any of the methods described.
+Honestly, unless you catch the rusting process so early that it can be readily wiped off using some of the methods provided, you should probably toss the hooks out and start again instead of trying to remove the Rust using any of the methods described.
 It would be a waste of time to clean anything that might already be tainted because doing so would require significant effort.
 Consider it part of the expense of fishing and investing in some razor-sharp new hooks.

-The concept of utilizing a fishing hook that has been structurally compromised is, to put it bluntly, a bit silly when one considers the amount of effort that we put into ensuring that our fishing gear is in pristine condition.
+Using a fishing hook that has been structurally compromised is, to put it bluntly, a bit silly when we take the time and effort to maintain our fishing gear.

-Although I'm not sure if I'd go as far as to say that any fishing hook is actually "rust-proof," there are definitely some businesses who have made efforts to make their products more "corrosion resistant."
+Although I'm not sure if I'd go as far as to say that any fishing hook is actually "rust-proof," some businesses have made efforts to make their products more "corrosion resistant."
 For instance, a significant number of the Mustad hooks on the market today are fabricated from stainless steel, which offers superior resistance to corrosion when compared to a variety of other metals.
-In a similar manner, several VMC coastal hooks are constructed to be resistant to rot as well.
+Similarly, several VMC coastal hooks are manufactured using materials that help resist rot and water damage.

-This instructive film may be found on YouTube and offers some sound tips.
-In a nutshell, the author recommends that you immediately rinse your lures in freshwater and then dry them out thereafter.
+An informative video may be found on YouTube and offers some sound tips.
+We do recommend that you immediately rinse your lures in fresh water and then dry them.
 Additionally, it would be best if you prevented the accumulation of moisture.

-Being pricked by any kind of fishing hook, much less one that has rusted over, is not a pleasant experience.
-Take into account anyone who might come into contact with your trash, and do everything in your power to keep anyone from getting hurt.
+Being pricked by any fishing hook, much less one that has rusted over, is not a pleasant experience.
+Consider anyone who might come into contact with your trash, and do everything you can to keep anyone from being hurt.
 A piece of sound advice would be to save all of your rusty old fish hooks in a single location until you have a sufficient number of them, at which point you should place them in an empty coffee can and dispose of them.
-It's possible that you may put them in an aluminum can and recycle the can itself, but before you do that, you should verify with the waste management centers in your area to be sure that doing so won't result in any complications.
+You may put them in an aluminum can and recycle the can itself.
+Still, before you do that, you should verify with the waste management centers in your area to be sure that doing so won't result in any complications.

-If you want to dispose of fish hooks without using any kind of container, you still have a responsibility to make sure they are not harmed in any way.
-The most effective approach to accomplish this is to use some wire cutters to snip them in several places so that they are less likely to cause injury to anyone.
-This is especially critical with treble hooks, which "stand up" rather than lying flat like a single hook does and hence pose a greater risk of causing injury to bystanders.
-If you are already going to the trouble of chopping them up, you might as well remove the barb at the same time.
-It is imperative that you protect your eyes by donning safety glasses while performing this task, as the last thing you want is for a rusty hook point to fly into your look.
+If you want to dispose of fish hooks without using any container, you still have a responsibility to make sure they do not cause any harm.
+The most effective approach to accomplish maximum safety is to use some wire cutters to snip them in several places so that they are less likely to cause injury to anyone.
+Snip is especially critical with treble hooks, which "stand up" rather than lying flat like a single hook does and hence pose a greater risk of causing injury to bystanders.
+If you are already going to the trouble of chopping them up, you might as well remove the barb simultaneously.
+You should protect your eyes by wearing safety glasses while performing this task, as the last thing you want is rusty hook points flying into your eyes.

-Despite our best efforts, each of us will, at some point or another, find that some of our fishing gear has rusted out on us.
-From what I can tell, a fish usually won't be frightened to take a rusty hook, but if the theme is so corroded, it might snap instantaneously if it gets snagged on something.
-You always have the option of trying to clean things up, so long as you notice the rusting in time (and you aren't competing in the event that requires you to look perfect).
-From a personal standpoint, I wouldn't bother.
-I'd chuck the rusty hooks away and then buy some new ones to replace them.
-You should really be replacing your hooks on a regular basis anyhow, but the fact that a few of them have rusted out can be the perfect excuse for you to do so.
+Despite efforts, each of us will find that some of our fishing gear has rusted out at some point.
+From what I can tell, a fish usually won't be frightened to take a rusty hook, but if the theme is so corroded, it quickly might snap when if it gets snagged on something.
+You always have the option of trying to clean things up, so long as you notice the rusting in time (and you aren't competing.
+It requires you to look perfect).
+From a personal standpoint, I wouldn't bother, and I'd chuck the rusty fish hooks and then buy some new ones as a replacement.
+You should be replacing your pins regularly anyhow, but the fact that a few of them have rusted out can be the perfect excuse for you to do so.